 be equipped with Wärtsilä propulsion systems

-Wärtsilä won contracts for propulsion systems for the seven-vessel Project Protector of the Royal New Zealand Navy
+Wärtsilä won contracts for propulsion systems for the seven-vessel Project Protector of the Royal New Zealand Navy.

 The main contractor for the project is the Australian defense supplier Tenix Defence Pty Ltd

-.
+, on behalf of the New Zealand Ministry of Defense.
 The project is for the supply of seven vessels: a 429ft (131m) multi-role vessel (MRV), two 279ft (85m) offshore patrol vessels (OPV) and four 180ft (55m) inshore patrol vessels (IPV).
 The first will be delivered December 2006.